 The Gotham Market at the Ashland, a 16,000-square-foot food hall on the ground floor of a posh Fort Greene apartment building, isn't your typical food court.
 The Market periodically hosts pop-up restaurants for local chefs.
-From the tasty brick-oven Neapolitan-style pizza at Apizza Regionale to the Southern comfort food at Mason Jar, this food hall is teeming with some of the best food in Brooklyn.
+Food options range from Fulton Hall’s classic American fare and diverse selection of craft beer to modern Bolivian cuisine at Bolivian Llama Party.
+Don’t miss The Flamingo, a tiki-inspired cocktail bar, or Hungry Ghost’s Stumptown coffee and breakfast.
+This food hall is teeming with some of the best food in Brooklyn.

 This beloved Park Slope Irish pub predates Barclays Center.
 The cozy restaurant has exposed brick walls, wooden booths, and antique bar, and a menu of great eats.
 Stop in for a glass of wine, a cocktail, or a pint, or add a meal from a menu heavy on comfort food.